 Creating a Home Buying Budget

-Make a budget.
 This isn’t just a budget for how much you have to spend on buying a house, but also a personal budget too.
 Remember, you’ll be making mortgage payments for years, so it’s crucial to strike a balance between covering essentials and leaving room for the fun parts of life.
-In addition to groceries, utilities, insurance, and other essentials, make sure to budget for entertainment and hobbies—whether it’s dining out, catching a movie, or exploring local events.
+In addition to groceries, utilities, insurance, and other essentials, make sure to budget for entertainment and hobbies.
+This can include dining out, catching a movie, or exploring local events.
 Figure out how much of your gross income you are spending on your rent and other home expenses, such as HOA fees, utility bills, and parking.

 A good rule of thumb is to not spend more than 28% of your gross monthly income on housing.
 If you are currently spending less than 28% on all your housing needs, then you can afford for your mortgage payment to be larger.
 If you are currently spending more than 28% of your gross monthly income on housing, then you’ll need a lower mortgage payment or increase your gross monthly income to stay below the 28% threshold.

-Finally, think about the timing.
 If you think you will be moving in the near future to a completely new area, now is not a great time to buy a house.
 A lot of work goes into finding the right home and keeping it in top condition.
 Other major life decisions like job changes or a growing family can make this process difficult too.
+This can be the deciding factor in whether now is a good time to buy a house.
+My husband and I wanted to prioritize buying a house before starting a family.
+The stability of set monthly payments, extra bedrooms, and a yard resulted in us becoming first-time home buyers last year.

 Additionally, certain times of the year are more favorable for buying a house.
 A lot of houses hit the market in the later spring offering a wider selection of homes.
 However, properties that remain unsold throughout the summer often see price reductions by August.
 If those houses are still for sale near the end of the year, buyers are more motivated, making it possible to secure a home at or below asking price.
 Keep in mind that the closing process usually takes up to two months, so it’s essential to plan ahead and ensure you have temporary living arrangements during the transition.